splunk/observability-workshop/content/en/other/tko/session-5/docs/check-new-navigator.md

 ## 4. Pivot Sidebar

-Later in the workshop, you will deploy an Apache server into your cluster which= will cause a pivot bar to appear.
+Later in the workshop, you will deploy an Apache server into your cluster which will cause a `pivot bar` to appear.
-As soon as any metric that is displayed in a Navigator is flowing into your observability org, the system will add that service to the pivot bar.
+As soon as any metric that is used by a Navigator, is flowing into your Observability org, the system will add that service to the pivot bar.

 The pivot bar will expand and a link to the discovered service will be added as seen in the image below: